B I T T E R S W E E T : A Semi-Natural Anthrome

 Traces: Scattered porcupine quills, trafficked paths, tracks in snow, urine and feces

-As I climbed over one of the upper-most boulders leading to the top of the ridge I found a dark crevasse in the rock that looked like it continued deep into the mountain.
-I hesitantly poked my head in so I could try and see inside, when I heard something shuffling in the dark.
-I quickly scrambled over the rock.
-This was when I saw a very distinguishable trail of coyote tracks.
+I climbed over one of the upper-most boulders leading to the top of the ridge and found a dark crevasse in the rock that looked like it continued deep into the mountain.
+I heard something shuffling in the dark cave.
+Above the crevasse was a distinguishable trail of coyote tracks.
 Heavily packed snow and the area is covered in coyote urine and feces.
 The tracks lead straight into the cave from a separate entrance.
 These tracks leading away from the den slowly disperse into less trafficked individual winding trails that travel for miles along the ridge of the mountain.
 I continued to follow the trails until they dispersed into a single coyote’s path.

 Location: small mountain ridge in West Stockbridge, MA